stevensantos17/portfolio/README.md

 - Databases and SQL for Data Science with Python
 - TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning
 - R Programming for Data Science
+- Introduction to Big Data with Spark and Hadoop
 - Digital Signal Processing
 - Digital Image Processing
 - Computer Engineering